 According to Kristin Neff, The power of self compassion.

 Many people experience stress and depression around the holiday season.
 There are many factors that can contribute to this feeling of stress.
 The incessant message of cheer and happiness can seem in stark contrast to our mundane lives and can accentuate our feelings of unhappiness or dissatisfaction.
-For those of us that are alone during the holidays, or not in a fulfilling relationship, the holiday is a reminder of our unsatisfied state with many rituals and festivities focused around family.
+For those of us who are alone during the holidays, or not in a fulfilling relationship, the holiday is a reminder of our unsatisfied state. it is challenging when many rituals and festivities during the holidays focus around family.
 Family itself can often be the source of stress.
 Families congregate during the holidays, old tensions surface, people may say tactless hurtful things.
 Indeed it often seems that, among our larger family, we revert to some earlier unfinished version of ourselves.
 For those of us who are alone during the holidays, the period of year seems to exclude us, as if we are standing on the outside in the cold with our face pressed up against the pane looking at the warmth and cheer inside.

 If you don’t have family to be with and are feeling lonely and left out make an effort to comfort and support yourself.
 Do things that bring you pleasure.
 Be on your guard for destructive behavior that you will regret such as overeating and excessive drinking, which is a pale and false stand in for happiness.